-One of the greatest strengths of our residency program is our variety of training settings, which provide residents the chance to practice in academic, community, and county environments.
+We are very proud of our variety of training settings, which provide trainees the chance to practice in academic, community, and county environments.

-- Stanford offers world-class tertiary care exposure, as well as outstanding emergency medicine experience.
+- Stanford offers world-class tertiary care exposure, as well as outstanding emergency medicine, trauma, and pediatric emergency medicine experience.

-- Kaiser Permanente Medical Center offers award-winning community-based care.
+- Kaiser Permanente Medical Center offers award-winning community-based care, and a precedent-setting efficiency model.

 - Santa Clara Valley Medical Center provides an exceptional county experience serving one of the most populous cities in the country.